ofiwg/libfabric/man/fi_rma.3.md

 ## fi_read

 The fi_read call requests that the remote endpoint transfer data from the remote memory region into the local data buffer.
-The local endpoint must be connected to a remote endpoint or destination before fi_read is called.

 ## fi_readv